4. Whole-of-government office accommodation planning

 The Office Accommodation Program (OAP) provides funding to support the implementation of agencies' accommodation projects within the whole-of-government approach taken in implementing strategies.

-EPW also responds to agencies' immediate office accommodation requirements when these demands have not been previously identified or do not fit into strategic planning timeframes.
-In these circumstances, prompt and ongoing consultation with EPW is required (refer to the Guideline 2: Space form, request for additional office accommodation .
-EPW will provide suitable office accommodation in either government owned or private sector leased premises.
+HLGPPW also responds to agencies' immediate office accommodation requirements when these demands have not been previously identified or do not fit into strategic planning timeframes.
+In these circumstances, prompt and ongoing consultation with HLGPPW is required (refer to the Guideline 2: Space form, request for additional office accommodation .
+HLGPPW will provide suitable office accommodation in either government owned or private sector leased premises.
 In these cases, agencies are generally responsible for funding the fitting-out of the office space in accordance with the GOAC-approved reference office accommodation workspace and fitout standards (PDF, 917 KB) (a supporting document for Guideline 3.0 Fitout).

 (If you can't view the information in any of the documents, please email the Queensland Government Accommodation Office at qgao.enquiries@epw.qld.gov.au for more information.)